redwoodjs/redwood/packages/api/src/logger/README.md

 'password',
 ```

-You may wish to augment these defaults via the `redact` configuration setting, here adding a Social Security Number and Credit Card Number ket to the list.
+You may wish to augment these defaults via the `redact` configuration setting, here adding a Social Security Number and Credit Card Number key to the list.

 ```js
 /**